Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 An airline seat is a seat on an airliner in which passengers are accommodated for the duration of the journey.

 ## Schedule:
+a plan for carrying out a process or procedure, giving lists of intended events and times.

 ## Seat number:
 The number belonging to a specific chair from the aircraft.